 Remember when we mentioned reaching for an old tee?
 We meant it!
 Don’t throw out that old, faded T-shirt just yet.
 When you hop out of the shower, instead of aggressively rubbing your hair dry with a towel, grab a cotton T-shirt.
 Cotton tees can be gentler on your strands—and remember, gentle is the name of the game when it comes to caring for damaged hair.

-Before creating the perfect voluminous curls or a sleek blowout, apply a heat protectant to your hair.
+Before you think of creating voluminous curls or a sleek blowout, you should always apply a heat protectant to your hair.
 This should be the first step in the heat styling process if you have heat damaged hair (or any hair type, really)!
 Try the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray.
 Apply evenly to damp hair, holding the bottle six to eight inches away as you spritz.
 Bonus: This heat protectant not only helps protect against heat damage but also calms frizz, seals in shine, blocks humidity, and conditions for a sleek style that lasts.
 Score!

 Heat tools like blow-dryers, curling wands, and flat irons can get seriously hot, hot, hot.
-But when you have heat damaged hair, it’s a good idea to pay attention to just how hot they’re getting and see if you can use less heat to achieve the same style.
-A rule of thumb: put your heat tools at the lowest temperature possible so that you get your desired results via going over your strands just once.
+But when you have heat damaged hair, the less heat you use, the better it will be for your mane.
+A rule of thumb: Put your heat tools on the lowest temperature possible that still allows you to get your desired results without having to make multiple passes over each section.
 It may take a few tries to master, but your hair will thank you in the end!

 Texture is in.
 In fact, the here and now is the perfect time to rock what you’ve got—whether that’s straight hair, wavy hair, curly hair, or anything in between.
 Put down that blow-dryer and let your damaged hair air dry to showcase some serious style.
 Here are five ways to air dry your hair:

 2. Create effortless, beachy waves.
 Who says you have to spend time in the ocean to get this hairstyle?
-After you’ve gently patted your damaged hair dry post-shower, spritz on the L’Oréal Paris Advanced Hairstyle AIR DRY IT Wave Swept Spray.
-If your hair is straight, braid it after using the hair spray to create soft waves.
+Simply braid your hair and mist a hold spray like the L’Oréal Paris Advanced Hairstyle Boost It High Lift Creation Spray evenly over your mane.
+Let it sit for a few hours or overnight and unravel to flaunt soft waves.

 3. Go for a natural-looking style.
 Try a hair cream, applying it evenly to wet hair from roots to ends.
 When your hair has dried, you can also apply a teeny bit of hair cream to the ends for a little extra smoothness.

 4. Rock some messy bedhead.
-Who says you have to have a perfectly styled mane?
+There's no rule saying you always need to have a perfectly styled mane.
 Sometimes a perfectly imperfect look is just what you need.
 Allow your hair to air dry sans product, then brush through your mane.
 Reach for a pomade or paste, like the L’Oréal Paris Studio Line Overworked Hair Putty, and work a dime-sized amount through your strands.
 Scrunch and add product as you go, defining your layers and adding texture.
-Just keep in mind that less is more—you can always add more product but it’ll be much harder to take excess product away.
+Just keep in mind that less is more—you can add more product if needed, but it's much harder to take excess product away.

-Fishtail braids, braided crowns, braided buns, etc. etc. Whatever type of braid hairstyle you choose, you’re bound to look oh-so-pretty!
-Braids happen to look gorgeous when they have a bit of texture, so this is the perfect style to create sans any heat.
+Fishtail braids, braided crowns, braided buns, or pretty much any type of braid hairstyle you fancy, will always come in handy for keeping damaged strands out of your face.
+And braids happen to look gorgeous when they have a bit of texture, so this is the perfect style to create sans any heat.
 One of our favorite styles of the moment happens to be the fishtail braid thanks to its beautiful herringbone pattern.
 It might look complicated, but it’s decidedly not.
 Here’s how to do it: Gather your hair to one side and divide it into two parts.
 Take a half-inch section from one side and cross it over the other, repeating this process until you reach the bottom of your hair.
 Secure your plait with a clear elastic.
 Yep, it’s that easy!